Skip to main content

 • work as a DJ on an internet radio station

-• volunteer to work as a roadie for an experienced DJ
+• find work as a roadie for an experienced DJ

 • post mixes to online video and music streaming sites to get noticed